SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 04 January, 2023 at 15:36:02
+# Last Refreshed - 04 January, 2023 at 18:35:29
 The Latest Activity was a Ride -

-<b>FIrst ride of the year in the sunshine and the wet!!</b>
+<b>Caught a twig</b>

-which happened on 02 January, 2023 at 12:33:06
+which happened on 04 January, 2023 at 15:49:17

-Which is 0 years, 0 months, 2 days, 3 hours and 2 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 2 hours and 46 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/8326353527
+You can see it here https://www.strava.com/activities/8337771026

 ## Number of Rides
 How many rides have I done each year?